Back to previous page

 Caleb Hayes-Deats

-Mr. Hayes-Deats represents both plaintiffs and defendants in his civil practice, focusing in particular on disputes over intellectual property and complex financial transactions.
+Mr. Hayes-Deats represents both plaintiffs and defendants in his civil practice, focusing on disputes over intellectual property and complex financial transactions.
 He has recovered millions on behalf of plaintiffs, both at trial and through settlement.
 He has also helped defendants navigate the legal and public relations risks that accompany civil suits.

 Before joining MoloLamken, Mr. Hayes-Deats was an Assistant United States Attorney in the Civil Division of the U.S. Attorney’s Office for the Southern District of New York.
 As an AUSA, Mr. Hayes-Deats had high-profile wins against Fortune 500 companies in cases under the False Claims Act, the Bank Secrecy Act, and the tax laws.
 In 2016, he was part of a team that, after a five-week False Claims Act trial, won the 18th largest jury verdict in the country, according to the National Law Journal’s Top 100 Verdicts of 2016.
 Mr. Hayes-Deats also helped settle high-stakes cases, winning the Department of Justice’s John Marshall Award for Alternative Dispute Resolution.

 Mr. Hayes-Deats has taught as a Lecturer in Law at Columbia Law School.
-His views have appeared in media coverage by the Washington Post, the Miami Herald, and Bloomberg Law.
+His views have appeared in media coverage by the Washington Post, the Miami Herald, Law360, and Bloomberg Law.

 Before working as an AUSA, Mr. Hayes-Deats clerked for the Honorable Robert A. Katzmann of the United States Court of Appeals for the Second Circuit and for the Honorable Jed S. Rakoff of the United States District Court for the Southern District of New York.